papposilene/geodata/README.md

 # Geodata

-[geodata](https://github.com/papposilene/geodata) is a package that offers data about continents, countries, geolocation data and many more little data (SVG & emoji flags, currencies, etc.).
+[geodata](https://github.com/papposilene/geodata) is a package that offers data about continents, countries, geolocation data.

 ## Installation